fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 3. `/docs/docs/reference` folder

-Each segment will require a different approach for making changes.
+Each segment will require a different approach to making changes.
 The following are the steps required to work with each segment:

 ### Details